0100101101011010/food/diary/_posts/2019-09-04-what-i-ate-sep-1-4.md

 ![mac and cheese from bannock toronto](/food/diary/images/kinka-izakaya-tofu.jpg){:width="40%"}{: .image-right}

-Dinner is in quotation marks here because we did plan on eating our dinner here
+Dinner is in quotation marks here because we did *plan* on eating our dinner here...

+Kevin ordered a chicken donburi.
+According to him, it was tasty, but the portion was tiny.

+The worst, though, was the super loud atmosphere.
+I don't mind a crowded or noisy restaurant, but in this case, the staff would contribute to the noise level by yelling Japanese phrases in unison every 2 seconds.
+The space is small to begin with, so the noise just gets amplified.
+This is obviously part of their gimmick but it was so unnecessary in my opinion, it made it hard to carry on any kind of conversation.